Joe2308/hooplife-ms4/TESTING.md

 ## Manual Testing:

 ### Responsive Design:
 For this project I decided to use [Bootstrap](https://getbootstrap.com/).
 Its grid system allows for excellent responsive designs.
 I used [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) to check how my application was looking on all screen sizes and adjusted as necessary.
-I had to used minimal media queries in my css code.
+I had to use minimal media queries in my css code.

 ### Call to action buttons:
 I checked and rechecked all buttons were working on all devices and were leading to the correct sections of the website.
 It was also important that I laid out